GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/0_index.typ

 === Conclusion

-This section presents our custom implementation of a complex acoustic pipeline.
+This section has presented our custom implementation of a complex acoustic pipeline.
 The solution has been architected from scratch while naturally employing existing open-source building blocks.
 This significant engineering effort is a central contribution of this thesis.
 It aims to allow researchers to test algorithms in diverse acoustic scenarios.